Koed00/django-q/docs/tasks.rst

     An error occurred: ImportError("No module named 'my'",)

 Note that :func:`async` will block until the task is executed and saved.
-This feature bypasses the Redis server and is intended for debugging and development.
+This feature bypasses the broker and is intended for debugging and development.
 Instead of setting ``sync`` on each individual ``async`` you can also configure :ref:`sync` as a global override.

 Connection pooling